thaontp711/GermVarX/README.md

 # GermVarX
-**An Automated Workflow for Germline Variant Calling from Whole-Exome Sequencing Cohort Studies**
+**An Automated Workflow for Joint Germline Variant Exploration in Whole-Exome Sequencing Cohorts**

 GermVarX is distributed as a **Nextflow pipeline** with **Docker container support**.